Sheila Pope (Dip. Psychotherapeutic Counselling, Reg. MBACP)

 - Foundation Certificate in Transactional Analysis Theory (2013)

-- In total, 4 years' training in Transactional Analysis theory and practice (including a year's psychotherapy training) - exam to be arranged.
+- In total, 4 years' training in Transactional Analysis theory and practice (including a year's psychotherapy training)

 I worked for 4 1/2yrs as a volunteer at a hostel for the homeless and have been in private practice since 2004.
 I provided the counselling services to clients at a local centre offering support to adults with learning disabilities from Sept 2015 to March 2018.